azulqarni/gpm-pim/README.md

 ## Running the Simulations

-1) You will first need to build ZSim+Ramulator [Ramulator-PIM repository](https://github.com/CMU-SAFARI/ramulator-pim), as it is not included in this repository.
+1) You will first need to build ZSim+Ramulator [Ramulator-PIM repository](https://github.com/CMU-SAFARI/ramulator-pim), as it is not included here.
 3) To obtain memory traces from the benchmarks using ZSim, run `batch_sims.sh`.
    - Make sure to update the executable path @line 15.
    - Note that this script modifies the ZSim configuration files in `tests` folder, accordingly.